Dacrol/7DTD-DacMod/README.md

 * One hit to break rocks with high mining skill and high quality pickaxe
 * Overall better progression and higher max level
 * Block balance changes
 * Adds some experimental recipes

+For version alpha 15.2 b8